NodeVonHydra/Ryokucha-Whitepaper/README.md

 - thick leaves that survive the winter
 - relatively low catechin content, which is a type of antioxidant found in tea (this results in a mild and slightly sweet taste)

+## Yutakamidori

+- breed of Asatsuyu cultivar
+- second most used cultivar after Yabukita
+- early harvest time
+    - picked more than 5 days earlier than Yabukita
+- mainly grown in Kagoshima and Miyazaki and is resistent against fungal disease

+## Okuyutaka

+- bred from selected seeds of the Yutakamidori cultivar
+- picked two days later than Yabukita, and has a higher yield
+- makes a good quality sencha :)
+- fares well in cold weather
+- its young leaves harden quickly, so there’s a short time window before the quality starts to decrease

 ## Okumidori

 - developed in the 1970s by the National Institute of Tea, part of the Ministry of Agriculture, Forestry, and Fisheries in Japan